 - Act as a regulatory representative responsible for review and analysis of applicable regulatory guidelines and standards

-- Interact directly with FDA and other regulatory agencies, if so directed
+- Interact directly with FDA and other regulatory agencies, if so required

-- Help build our quality management systems (QMS) and regulatory affairs
+- Help continue to build our management systems (QMS) and regulatory affairs

-- Ensure compliance with U.S. Food and Drug Administration (FDA) regulations, national and international regulations and other regulatory requirements
+- Ensure compliance with U.S. Food and Drug Administration (FDA) regulations in particular, as well as national and international regulations and other regulatory requirements

 - Work with the Head of Regulatory Affairs to determine effective regulatory pathways for a variety of projects and issues

-- Prepare document packages for regulatory submissions including 510(k)s, technical files, device registrations, and investigational device exemptions
+- Prepare and maintain regulatory documents for regulatory submissions including pre-submissions, 510(k)s, de-novo, technical files, DHF, DMR, device registrations and listings, and investigational device exemptions/clinical studies

-- Track and coordinate regulatory submission activities to ensure timeliness and commitments are met
+- Plan, track and coordinate regulatory submission activities to ensure timeliness and commitments are met

 - Assist in regulatory compliance activities, including but not limited to notified body audits, FDA inspections, and other regulatory agency inspections and audits